FastNetMon Advanced integration with Cloudflare Magic Transit scrubbing centre

 sudo fcli set plugin scrubbing_services_integration log_path /var/log/fastnetmon/fastnetmon_scrubbing_services_integration.log

-Finally, configure it on FastNetMon side to call it when FastNetMon blocks / unblocks IP:
+Finally, configure it on the FastNetMon side to call it when FastNetMon blocks/unblocks IP:

 sudo fcli set main notify_script_enabled enable